mcran127/startup/notes.md

 - Service - Endpoints for login, retrieving pokemon and data, and retreiving most current team builds.
 - Database - Stores the most recent users and their teams.
 - WebSocket - Most recent team builds are displayed to other site visitors.

+# HTTPS, TLS, and Certificates

+*Secure* HTTP
+TLS/SSL, uses a handshake
+Certificates are a 3rd party generated item for checking/confirming who owns a site.
+Let's encrypt made it free, issues certificate to requester

+## Caddy

+Caddyfile includes startup and simon
+Replacing port 80 (unsecured) to 443 (secured)